gokayokutucu/lycia/DEVELOPERS.md

   - Routing keys use the pattern: `{applicationId}.{messageType}`
   - Headers include standardized fields such as `lycia-type`, `lycia-schema-id`, `lycia-schema-ver`
   - All events carry `CorrelationId`, `SagaId`, and `MessageId` to support distributed tracing

+- **Middleware Slots**
+  - Middleware interfaces such as `ILoggingSagaMiddleware` and `IRetrySagaMiddleware` exist for logging and retry logic
+  - These middleware components are replaceable to customize the pipeline

 ---